bitcoin/bitcoin/ci/README.md

 the tester is using the same versions as the release builds, which also use `./depends`.

-If no `FILE_ENV` has been specified or values are left out, `00_setup_env.sh` is used as the default configuration with fallback values.

 It is also possible to force a specific configuration without modifying the file.
 For example,